ucb-rit/savio-singularity-rstudio/README.md

 While one could add additional R packages to the container itself, the easiest thing to do as a user is to install additional packages outside the container, which is easy to do because Singularity automatically gives you access to files on the host system.

 One possibility is to simply use `install.packages` inside the container.
-That will likely install into the `R` subdirectory of your home directory on the host system.
+That will likely install into the `R` subdirectory of your home directory on the host system (if `~/R/x86_64-pc-linux-gnu-library/3.6` exists, where 3.6 in this case is the version of R being used).
 This might be fine but runs the risk of conflicting with R packages that you've installed for use on the host system.

 Here's an alternative that isolates the additional packages in a directory: